 - The Internet is provided for you to conduct genuine research and communicate with others.
 All the sites you visit are recorded.
-Remember that access is a privilege not a right, and that access requires responsibility at all times - During lessons, teachers will guide you toward appropriate materials. - You are required to log on with your own username, which will remain with you throughout your time at school - You have your own password (for both the school network, CloudBox, and the VLE) to allow you to log on.
+Remember that access is a privilege not a right, and that access requires responsibility at all times - During lessons, teachers will guide you toward appropriate materials. - You are required to log on with your own username, which will remain with you throughout your time at school - You have your own password (for both the school network, Microsoft apps (Teams, Sharepoint), and the VLE) to allow you to log on.
 You should never reveal your password to anyone else.
-If you think someone has learned your password, change it immediately - Your password should be a minimum of eight characters, including numbers and letters, and consider changing your password at regular intervals, perhaps once a term - Do not use your own name or username as a password, for example smith1 - Do not write your password on anything you leave unattended - Remember that a school is a public place.
+If you think someone has learned your password, change it immediately. - Network passwords must never be given to anyone else, unless with the Director of IT's permission.
+Passwords should be changed at regular intervals at least once a year and you must use a strong password.
+A strong password is at least twelve characters long and includes at least three of the four character classes (upper case letters, lower case letters, numbers and symbols); it should not include repeated sequences of letters or numbers.
+Your password should not be based on your own name or username, for example: smith 123. - Do not write your password on anything you leave unattended. - Remember that a school is a public place.
 Always make sure that you have completely logged off or locked the computer before leaving it unattended.
 Failure to do so will be considered a contravention of school policy.
-If an offence has been committed by some other person on your unattended computer, this may be considered as facilitating the Misuse of a Computer, which is a criminal offence
+If an offence has been committed by some other person on your unattended computer, this may be considered as facilitating the Misuse of a Computer,